 Applying for RIBA Chartered Membership via MEAP

-If you’re an architect registered and practising outside the UK and EU, you can apply for RIBA Chartered Membership through the Membership Eligibility Assessment Panel (MEAP).
+If you’re an Architect practising outside the UK and EU, you can apply for RIBA Chartered Membership through the Membership Eligibility Assessment Panel (MEAP).

 The MEAP process is very straightforward and can be completed online.
 Applicants are first asked to demonstrate their eligibility (Stage 1), and then to submit a more detailed application and digital portfolio (Stage 2).
-The panel usually meets every two months to consider Stage 2 applications.
+The panel usually meets once every month to consider Stage 2 applications.

-To be eligible to apply for Chartered Membership via MEAP you must usually have studied architecture for a minimum of five years, and will have completed at least five years' professional practical experience.
+To be eligible to apply for RIBA Chartered Membership via MEAP you must have studied architecture for a minimum of five years, and will have completed at least five years post study practical experience.

 Please note that the MEAP route is only available to architects based outside the UK.